Sustainable high performance Accoya® wood

 Accoya wood, on the other hand, is consistently durable.
 The properties of every batch are analysed by standard scientific measurements after modification, enabling its durability to at least match and even exceed the performance of nature’s most durable species, including teak.

 Additionally, durable woods tend to be slower growing species, whereas Accoya is made using fast growing, sustainably forested radiata pine, so old growth forests are not threatened or depleted to create Accoya.

-Accoya wood’s durability makes it very long lasting, at least:
+Accoya timber is durable and makes it very long lasting, at least:

 - 50 years above ground

 Accoya wood forms an effective barrier to insect attack; it is indigestible to microorganisms and insects and therefore more durable to wood-destroying fungi and virtually rot-proof.